-During her consultation with Dr. Mosley, he reviewed her MRI of the cervical spine and thoroughly explained the anatomy of the cervical spine, and the reason why the patient developed a herniated disc.
-Additionally, Dr. Mosley explained multiple surgical options that could avoid fusion, but allow for her to obtain relief from her cervical herniated disc.
+During her consultation with Dr. Imani, he reviewed her MRI of the cervical spine and thoroughly explained the anatomy of the cervical spine, and the reason why the patient developed a herniated disc.
+Additionally, Dr. Imani explained multiple surgical options that could avoid fusion, but allow for her to obtain relief from her cervical herniated disc.

 Below are the pre-operative MRI cervical spine images showing a left-sided C6/C7 herniated disc with pressure on the existing left C7 nerve root.